-The project includes passing of native fish species around a man made obstruction.
-Fisheries depending on the sturgeon with not be negatively affected, and may be positively affected with the increased fish populations.
-The environment will not be negatively affected.
-An increase in sturgeon population would only result in populations resembling historic numbers before the Grand Rapids Dam was constructed.
+The overarching goal of this project is the development of a method to safely and efficiently pass native fish species around a man made obstruction.
+Fisheries depending on the sturgeon would not be negatively impacted, and likely be positively affected with the increased fish populations.
+An increase in sturgeon population would only maximize at historic numbers experienced preceding Menominee and Park Mill Dam construction.
 Socially, the effects would be negligible and concentrated in the immediate vicinity of the Menominee River.

 This project will not involve significant threats to human life or safety.
-The fish will be passed around the dam in a manner that does not disturb the structure of the dam.
+The fish will be passed around the dam in a manner that does not disturb the structure or function of the dam.
 If the fish passage were to fail, the dam would continue to operate normally.